royces9/calculator/README.md

       6.00000

-Subtraction before parenthesis does not work
+Subtraction after parenthesis does not work
 Ex.

     >>(2)-1